SireneJ23/starter-national-parks/README.md

 git clone https://github.com/<YOUR_GITHUB_USERNAME>/starter-national-parks.git
 ```

 Navigate to the folder containing the repository and start a local server.
-For example you may use _lite-server_.
+For example, you may use _lite-server_.

 ```bash
 npx lite-server